mozilla-services/socorro/docs/adr/20210819-run-stackwalk-as-subprocess.md

 - there's a performance penalty for running subprocesses; this does add up, but it's a fraction of the time it takes to extract information from the minidump, download and parse SYM files, and symbolicate stacks
-- we have to pass inputs to and outputs from stackwalk through command line execution
+- we have to pass inputs to and outputs from stackwalker through command line execution
 - we have to use temp files
 - we have to differentiate between program output and program diagnostic